Best Graphic Design Tools for Freelancers 2026: 8 Picks Tested & Ranked

 • Learning curve — Your time is money.
 How fast can you get productive?

 • Pricing flexibility — Monthly costs add up fast.
-Do you have options beyond subscriptions?
+Is there a free tier or one-time purchase option?

 • File format support — SVG, PDF, AI, PSD compatibility matters for client handoffs.